1913The nucleus

 1969A new chapter: MTU is founded

 1969 was the year when mankind realized an old dream – that of setting foot on the moon and returning safely to earth.
-That same year, the engine activities of Daimler-Benzer and M.A.N. were joined on July 11 to form MTU Motoren- und Turbinen-Union München GmbH M.A.N.
+That same year, the engine activities of Daimler-Benz and M.A.N. were joined on July 11 to form MTU Motoren- und Turbinen-Union München GmbH M.A.N.
 Maybach Mercedes-Benz.
 It was not as much a launch of a completely new company as the consolidation of Daimler-Benz' heavy-duty diesel engine activities with M.A.N.'s turbine engine activities.
 The newly founded MTU group included MTU München (aircraft engines) and MTU Friedrichshafen (diesel engines) with a combined workforce of almost 11,000 at the time.

 1969Success story in the 1970s: the Tornado